brown-cs-224/Path-Stencil/README.md

 The program will save a `.png` image to disk at the path specified in the config file.

+For students using Apple chip (M1/M2), please find file /BVH/BBox_appleChip.cpp and copy it to overwrite /BVH/BBox.cpp.
+While is will slow down your code a bit, you can still produce results within reasonable time.

 ### Code Structure

 The main files you should need to edit/look at are `pathtracer.cpp` and the files in the `scene/` directory.
 However, feel free to modify any other code you like.